practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 ### Installation tips

-At least in Ubuntu, make sure that also _**libtinfo5**_ is installed in your system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04
+Make sure that also _**libtinfo5**_ is installed in your Linux system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04

+This means, same like Swift or Mojo, the compiled program depends on this **shared library** at least, being installed on the target machine.

 ### Other functionalities of FreeBASIC